null

 They grow up so fast!
 Prepare your seedlings for life outdoors.

 Whew!
 Your hard work and dedication has turned teeny-tiny seeds into thriving mini plants.
-But while there's certainly now a reason to relax, a plant parent's work is never really done.
-Your next mission is to set your seedlings up for success on the second part of their journey: Life outside.
-Transplanting seedlings isn't as simple as just putting your little guys into the ground—but it isn't complicated, either, with the right know-how.
-Here's what to do.
+While that's certainly a reason to celebrate, a plant parent's work is never really done.
+Your next mission is to set your seedlings up for success on the second part of their journey: life outside.
+Transplanting seedlings isn't as simple as just putting your little guys into the ground, but it isn't complicated, either, with the right know-how.
+Here's how to transplant your seedlings.

 Avoid Transplant Shock and Damage

 Once you experience the excitement of those first tiny stems sprouting up from the soil, it can be easy to get ahead of yourself and want to rush them outdoors.
-But it's better to take clues from your plant kiddos and let them tell you when it's time to transplant.
+But it's better to take cues from your plant kiddos and let your seedlings tell you when they're ready to transplant.
 Here are a few tips that can help you better understand seedling speak.

 • Know the difference between cotyledons and leaves.
 Those thrilling first one or two leaves that appear?
 Sorry to burst your bubble, but they aren't really leaves.
 They're cotyledons, which are also known as embryonic or seed leaves.
 They're thicker and harder than true leaves, which will grow later and resemble the foliage of a mature plant.
 You'll want to wait until you have at least 3 or 4 true leaves before you consider transplanting.